aspose-words-cloud/aspose-words-cloud-docs/words/developer-guide/drawing-objects/get-image-data/_index.md

 ﻿---
-title: "Get the image data of a DrawingObject in a Word document."
+title: "Get the image data of a DrawingObject in a Word document. online"
-second_title: " online"
 articleTitle: "Get the image data of a DrawingObject in a Word document."
 linktitle: "Get the image data of a DrawingObject in a Word document."
 type: docs